WimReddingius/MultiScaleTrajectories/README.md

   For each of these algorithms except for the ones using Douglas-Peucker, it is possible to configure how the shortcut graphs are computed and how shortest paths are found in them.
 The configuration options are in line with the configuration options outlined below.

 - Shortcut finding - Multi Scale: finding all sets of shortcuts given a set of errors.
 All algorithms listed below use the Hausdorff distance as error measure.
   - `Brute force`.
-No cleverness here.
+Naive implementation which explicitly calculates the Hausdorff distance for each shortcut independently.
   - `Chin Chan`.
 Chin and Chan's algorithm for constructing the shortcut graph.
 Commonly used in unison with Imai-Iri when simplifying for the Hausdorff distance.
   - `Convex Hulls`.
 Uses convex hulls of contiguouses sequences of the input curve to incrementally determine the exact Hausdorff distance of every shortcut with a common source node `pi`.
 This is done using extreme point queries on a left-leaning red-black trees annotated with the point furthest from `pi`.